Who were Lavan's "brothers" that he took with him to chase Yaakov?

-Tosfos ha'Shalem (25:3, citing a Midras): They were dogs.
+Tosfos ha'Shalem (to 31:25 (3), citing a Midrash): They were dogs.
 2

-This best explains (Pasuk 25) "Taka Es Echav" (PF).
+This best explains "Taka Es Echav" (31:25) (PF).

 Rashi: Lavan had left town, where they both lived, 1 to shear his sheep (which were three days away).
-When Ya'akov left town, it took three days for Lavan's men to inform him of the new developments.
-Meanwhile Ya'akov fled in the opposite direction, in which case Lavan was six days away from Ya'akov - and, as the Pasuk relates, he caught him up on the next day.
+When Yaakov left town, it took three days for Lavan's men to inform him of the new developments.
+Meanwhile Yaakov fled in the opposite direction, in which case Lavan was six days away from Yaakov - and, as the Pasuk relates, he caught him up on the next day.
 2

-Riva, citing Chizkuni: Lavan returned to Charan (on day three), delayed three days (and gathered his "brothers"; refer to 31:23:1:2), and from there went seven days journey on the seventh day.
+Riva, citing Chizkuni: Lavan returned to Charan (on day three), delayed three days (and gathered his "brothers;" refer to 31:23:1:2), and from there went seven days' journey on the seventh day.
 We must say that even Lavan 4 rested on Shabbos.
 5

-See Ba'alei Tosfos (Hadar Zekeinim).
+See Ba'alei Tosfos (Hadar Zekenim).

 See also Rashbam.

-Perhaps [even] Yakov went on Shabbos.
+Perhaps [even] Yaakov went on Shabbos.
 There was concern for Piku'ach Nefesh (lest Lavan chase him to kill him), and outside of Eretz Yisrael he would transgress Torah law when needed (refer to 29:28:151:4 - PF)!